Policy Library

 Research

 Fulfilling the university's mission of the advancement of knowledge requires, to the fullest extent possible, that research conducted in the university must be openly disseminated (see Resources below for Sponsored Funding of Projects policy).
-EAR and ITAR recognize a general exemption from export controls for information resulting from fundamental research-the kind of research (basic and applied) whose results are ordinarily published.
+In addition, EAR and ITAR recognize a fundamental research exclusion from export controls for the results of research (basic and applied) that are ordinarily published.

-Upon a determination that export controls apply, the principal investigator (PI) will create a management plan (see Resources below for link to the template).
+Upon a determination that export controls apply, the principal investigator (PI), in conjunction with the Office of Research Integrity (ORI), will create a management plan (see Resources below for link to the template).
 The plan shall include provisions for restriction on access to research information and if necessary physical security.
-The plan will assure that faculty and staff working on the project understand that the information may not be carried or transmitted to a restricted foreign country, or to a restricted foreign national, without the appropriate export license.
-The plan must be approved by the department chair or center/institute director and sent to the director of the Office for Responsible Research (ORR) for review and approval.
+The plan will assure that faculty and staff working on the project understand that the information may not be carried or transmitted to a restricted foreign country, or to a restricted foreign person, without the appropriate export license.
+The plan must be approved by the department chair or center/institute director and ORI.

-If the project requires employment of nationals of countries subject to restriction, or otherwise requires export of equipment or technical information, the department, with the assistance of the Office of University Counsel, shall be responsible for securing the appropriate export license.
+If the project requires employment of foreign persons of countries subject to restriction, or otherwise requires export of Export-Controlled Items, the department shall contact ORI, which will be responsible for securing the appropriate export license.
+The department and/or ORI will consult with University Counsel as needed throughout the licensing process.

-When equipment is being acquired, Purchasing agents shall review agreements for evidence that equipment is subject to export controls restrictions and determine whether export controls apply, or whether contractors are in boycotted countries or on any banned persons lists.
+When items are being acquired, purchasing agents shall review agreements for evidence that the items are subject to export controls restrictions or whether contractors are in boycotted countries or on any banned persons lists.

-When equipment is subject to export control restrictions, the Purchasing department will notify Inventory Control for inclusion in the inventory control database, and the chair or center/institute director of the acquiring department to inform them of the restriction.
-The chair, center/institute director or other person in control of the equipment will work with the Office of University Counsel to create a plan to assure no violation of deemed export rules will occur.
+When an item is subject to export control restrictions, Procurement Services will notify Financial Accounting and Reporting for inclusion in the inventory control database, as well as the chair or center/institute director of the acquiring department and ORI to inform them of the restriction.
+The chair, center/institute director or other person in control of the equipment will work with ORI to create a management plan to assure no violation of export rules will occur.

 Collaborations and Contracting with Boycotted Countries and Individuals

-Because OFAC regulations do not include a fundamental research exemption, all collaborative and contracting activities requiring interactions with entities or individuals in nations subject to boycott, or with entities or individuals subject to boycott, must be reviewed to determine whether permits and licenses are required.
-The following offices are responsible for screening transactions as follows:
+Because OFAC regulations do not include a fundamental research exclusion, all collaborative and contracting activities requiring interactions with entities or individuals in nations subject to boycott, or with entities or individuals subject to boycott, must be reviewed to determine whether permits and licenses are required.
+The following offices are responsible, in coordination with ORI, for screening transactions as follows:

-• OSPA will be responsible for screening sponsored project activities and coordinating with ORR;
+- OSPA will be responsible for screening sponsored project activities;

-• ISU Surplus will screen disposition of equipment and supplies;
+- ISU Surplus will screen disposition of items;

-• The Office of University Counsel will review cooperative educational and research agreements with entities outside the United States, and university-sponsored travel to conferences in OFAC-controlled countries.
+- The Office of University Counsel will review cooperative educational and research agreements with entities outside the United States and university-sponsored travel to conferences if not already reviewed by OSPA or Procurement Services.

 It is the responsibility of university employees to comply with university shipping procedures and the requirements of parcel companies.
-This is especially important for Export Controlled Technologies.
+This is especially important for Export Controlled Items.

 International Travel

-It is the responsibility of university employees traveling on university business to follow travel guidelines to assure no illegal export of equipment, technology, material, chemicals or pathogens occurs during the travel activity.
+It is the responsibility of university employees traveling on university business to follow travel guidelines to assure no illegal export of Export-Controlled Items occurs during the travel activity.

-ISU Surplus will check university inventory for notations of export control restrictions before selling or otherwise disposing of equipment and software.
-If an export control notation exists, ISU Surplus shall check with the Purchasing department to determine whether export restrictions still apply.
+ISU Surplus will check university inventory for notations of export control restrictions before selling or otherwise disposing of items.
+If an export control notation exists, ISU Surplus shall check with Procurement Services or the ORI to determine whether export restrictions still apply.
 If so, the property shall be sold or disposed of in a manner which assures no violation of export control laws.

 Resources